topaxi/bb-react-pat/slides/04-conclusion.md

 - Easier to reuse and adapt for specific use cases <!-- .element: data-marker="✓" -->
 - Ark, Radix or shadcn/ui bring great open components out of the box <!-- .element: data-marker="✓" -->
 - More initial effort in design and implementation <!-- .element: data-marker="✕" -->
-- Harder to anticipate and cover all use cases in tests <!-- .element: data-marker="✕" -->
+- Hard to anticipate and cover all use cases in tests <!-- .element: data-marker="✕" -->
 - Less useful for application code, like routes, pages, forms, … <!-- .element: data-marker="✕" -->
+- Shareable components (eg. ContactBox) should probably be wrapped in a closed component anyway <!-- .element: data-marker="✕" -->

 ---